 Thanks to the long and varied geological history surrounding Mountain River Lodge, we are in the best location for amateur Rockhounding.
 Rockhounding is the recreational activity of searching for rocks, fossils or minerals from the environment.
 A popular activity in these areas, where the possibility of finding a geological treasure is real.
 Learn more at the Lake George Gem and Mineral Club, or simply trek out your cabin door in search of a unique rock or quartz.
-The hunt for buried treasures is something we all dream about, and our staff will do their best to help you find your next small treasure.
-Please contact us today.
+The hunt for buried treasures is something we all dream about.
+Come explore!

 Lake George, Colorado

 This area yields quartz, amazonite, dark and smoky crystals, topaz, and fossils.
 Take a walk around the trails and start digging.

 A privately-owned quarry located just 10 minutes from Mountain River Lodge and one hour west of Colorado Springs.
 Visitors can split open chunks of shale to search for fossils of the more than 1,700 species of plants and animals that were entombed in the muddy bottom of a lake that covered this area 34 million years ago.
 These are the same types of discoveries preserved in the nearby Florissant Fossil Beds National Monument.
 Weather permitting, the quarry is usually open daily from 10am – 5pm in summer and on weekends in September, but it’s best to call ahead (719-748-3275) to confirm.